project-sunbird/sunbird-devops/deploy/Installation.md

 3. Create a keyfile ~/deployer.pem which can ssh into all nodes and set `chmod 0400 ~/deployer.pem`
 > Note: The user should have password less sudo access to all machines
 4. clone rjshrjndrn/sunbird-devops -b 3node
-5. open sunbird-devops/deploy -> ./certbot.sh # To generate certificates from Letsencrypt, should see certs in `ls ~`
-6. sunbird-devops/deploy/3node.vars and fill the variables
+5. sunbird-devops/deploy/3node.vars and fill the variables
 > This installation is staged 2 phases.
 1st will install keycloak, and you have to login to keycloak and get some credentials and paste it in to 3node.vars to continue with the installation
-7. example inventory seggregation
+6. example inventory seggregation

 | module | application | ip       |
 |--------|-------------|----------|